ice4prince/mixIndependR/README.md

 The goal of mixIndependR is to test the mutual independence of mixed genetic markers.

+# What's New:
+Bug fixed with the function `AlleleShare`

 ## Installation

 You can install the released version of mixIndependR from